Teaching

 had!"

--Global Los Angeles, Fall 2020
+Global Los Angeles, Fall 2020

 "Professor Crawford was able to encourage students to participate and overall uplift the classroom environment.
 Her lectures encouraged students to think analytically and participate in class discussions.
 Additionally, Professor Crawford made individual connections with students and called on them in class to give them the opportunity to participate in class.
 Professor Crawford played her personal playlist to create a connection with the entire class and created a joyful environment during her lectures.
 She also conducted activities where students interacted with other students to connect